aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/render-one-pdf-page-per-excel-worksheet-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-If the [PdfSaveOptions.getOnePagePerSheet()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getOnePagePerSheet--) option is set to **true**, all the sheet content will be rendered to one PDF page.
+If the [PdfSaveOptions.getOnePagePerSheet()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getOnePagePerSheet--) option is set to **true**, all the sheet content will be rendered on one PDF page.

 {{% /alert %}} {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [Workbook.calculateFormula()](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF.
-This ensures that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+This ensures that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}